georgait/AuthorizationPolicy/README.md

 ### Payment Gateway

-The PaymentGateway API simulates a paid service.
+The PaymentGateway API simulates a payments service.
 It features two main endpoints:

 1. **Virtual Payment Endpoint**: This endpoint simulates the process of making a payment.
 2. **Payment Information Endpoint**: This endpoint retrieves information about a specific payment by its ID.